ozwaldorf/lutgen-rs/docs/README.md

 - **`-o`**, **`--output`**=_`PATH`_ &mdash;
   Path to write output to.
 - **`-p`**, **`--palette`**=_`PALETTE`_ &mdash;
   Palette to use.
-Custom palettes can be added to ~/.lutgen or $LUTGEN_DIR
+Custom palettes can be added to `~/.lutgen` or `$LUTGEN_DIR`.

   Custom palette names are case-insensitive and parsed from the file stem.
-For example, ~/.lutgen/my-palette.txt is avalable to use with `-p my-palette`.
+For example, `~/.lutgen/my-palette.txt` would be avalable to use as `my-palette`.
 - **`-s`**, **`--shape`**=_`SHAPE`_ &mdash;
   Shape parameter for the default Gaussian RBF interpolation.
 Effectively creates more or less blending between colors in the palette, where bigger numbers equal less blending.
 Effect is heavily dependant on the number of nearest colors used.